Koenkk/zigbee2mqtt.io/docs/devices/WXKG01LM.md

 ### Pairing
+1. Press and hold device main switch
-Press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking).
+2. Press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking).
-After this the device will automatically join.
+3. Release the reset button while still holding the main switch
+4. Keep pressing the reset button repeatedly (every 1-2 seconds) until the device joined successfully (which usually happens after 5-10 seconds)
+5. Release device main switch

 ### Binding